 Some blood pressure medications increase the risk of depression.
 Interactions of medication causing unwanted side effects that can trigger depression.

 Limited Physical Activity or lack of adequate exercise

 Lack of emotional and social outlets.

 - History of Depression

 Having a history of a major depression increases risk of recurrence.

 - Family history of depression

-If you close relatives have depression you could inherit a greater risk of having depression
+If your close relatives have depression, you could inherit a greater risk of having depression

 - Substance abuse